Add

 Webflow vs Webstudio: the 2026 comparison

-Webflow vs Webstudio, what are the differences?
+Webflow vs Webstudio: what are the differences?

-Product positioning and philosophy
+Positioning and product philosophy

-Webflow is now a very mature solution, widely adopted by designers, marketing teams and specialized agencies, especially within a specialized Webflow agency able to fully exploit its ecosystem and its performances.
-Webstudio, which is younger, focuses more on teams producing clean code, with a philosophy similar to developer workflows (Git, export, fine front-end control).
+Webflow is now a very mature solution, widely adopted by designers, marketing teams, and specialized agencies, especially within a specialized Webflow agency that can fully leverage its ecosystem and performance.
+Webstudio is younger and targets teams that produce clean code, with a philosophy closer to developer workflows (Git, export, fine front-end control).

 Criteria Webflow 2026 Webstudio 2026